rkenmi/bpm-search/README.md

 # Local Development
 Instructions for manual and Docker development

-## Docker + ElasticSearch (Recommended)
+## Docker + Elasticsearch
-1. Run `docker-compose up --build`
+1. Run `docker-compose up --build`.
+The server runs on port 8000 by default.
-2. Spin up the react-dev-webserver with `npm run dev` to load front-end assets

-## Manual
-1. Run `npm install`
-2. Run `pip install -r requirements.txt`
+2. Create the DB schema with `docker exec -it python manage.py makemigrations`
-3. Spin up the Django server with `python manage.py runserver`
+3. Migrate the schema with `docker exec -it python manage.py migrate`
+4. Create elasticsearch indices with `docker exec -it python manage.py search_index --rebuild`
-4. Spin up the react-dev-webserver with `npm run dev` to load front-end assets
+5. Spin up the react-dev-webserver with `npm run dev` to route front-end assets to port 8000.
-5. Spin up a local Elasticsearch server on port 9200